googlefonts/googlefonts.github.io/gf-guide/tldr.md

 <details>
   <summary>Libre Fonts Culture</summary>

-  You are contributing to an open-source based platform.
-It’s important for you to get familiar at least with the basics about [Libre Fonts Culture](culture.md)
+Now that you are contributing to an open-source based platform, it is important for you to get familiar at least with the basics about [Libre Fonts Culture](culture.md)
 </details>

 <details>